 These periods of downtime are not necessarily negative, however, we must collect the data to fully understand our performance and identify ways to ensure these periods are effectively time-managed.

-3. Losses due to planning and optimisation
+3. Losses due to planning and optimization

-Downtime related to sub-optimal logistics, production planning or workforce planning.
+Downtime related to sub-optimal logistics, production planning, or workforce planning.

 Examples of these include: